zackads/zackads.github.io/_projects/2020-05-05-jobscrapy.md

 ### Geocoding locations

 I make no secret of my love of maps.
-Terrain analysis was one of my favourite parts of my job as a [Royal Marine](/about) page).
+Terrain analysis was one of my favourite parts of my job as a [Royal Marine](/about).

 The 'where' of these job vacancies was also very important to me.
 There's no point in gathering vacancy data for jobs that the user can't get to.